iluvjava/Maths/AMATH 584/Eigen Decomp Algo (Baisc and Intro).md

 And, note that, $\lambda_{max}$ will be dominating it, together with the Eigenvector associated with that Eigenvalue.

-### Extra: Subspace Iterations, Non Symmetric Matrices
+### Extra: Subspace Iterations, Non-Symmetric Matrices

 So the problem with power iterations and Rayleigh Quotients iterations is that, the convergence entirely depends on the initial guess or the dominant vector.
 But here is a take on this: